Back to all posts

 Your shut-off valve is one of those things you hope you never have to use, but when you do, it needs to work flawlessly.
 Over time, valves can become stiff from mineral buildup or corrosion, making them difficult to turn.
 That’s why it’s a good idea to test it every six months to a year.
 Simply turn the valve all the way off and then back on again.
 This keeps the parts moving freely and ensures it won’t be stuck when you’re facing a leak.
 Practicing also helps you act quickly in an emergency, which can save you thousands of dollars in potential water damage.

-A Quick Visual Inspection Checklist
+What to Look For: A Quick Inspection Checklist

 While you’re testing your valve, take a moment to give it a quick visual check.
 You’re looking for any early signs of trouble that could turn into a bigger problem.
 Look closely for drips or moisture around the valve handle and where the pipes connect.
 Check for any signs of corrosion, like rust or white, chalky mineral deposits.
 If you spot a leak, no matter how small, it’s a clear sign the valve is failing and needs professional attention.
 Catching these issues early is key to preventing a sudden plumbing emergency.